 Meanwhile, U.S. companies are enthusiastic about the potential benefits of automation and AI on their business, as evidenced by the following findings:

 A clear majority (84%) of U.S. respondents say they believe AI and robotics will have a positive impact on the workplace in the next three to five years.
 Forty-eight percent say automation/machine learning has either transformed or had a positive impact on their business in the past 12 months.
 Forty-five percent say the same of robotics.
 Seventy-four percent believe automation/machine learning will have sustained or greater influence on their business.
 Sixty-eight percent hold the same view about robotics.
 Perhaps due to these beliefs, 31 percent of employers said they have increased their usage of automation/robotics in their business in the past 12 months.
 “The inescapable reality is automation and AI are here to stay, and will continue to grow substantially in the near future,” said Galipeau.
 “As business leaders invest in digitization, automation, AI and other emerging technologies in the workplace, they must continue to evolve their workforce alongside these advancements.
 While the productivity and efficiency benefits of automation are unequivocal, the need for skilled humans to operate, utilize and advance technologies is equally unmistakable.
 And, we know that real connections aren’t made from algorithms or robots, they require human involvement and irreplaceable abilities such as empathy, communication, engagement, intuition and instinct.”

 In an increasingly digital world, employers see the value of employees who demonstrate strong character and communication skills.
-To learn more, here are four ways to update soft skills in an automated workplace.

 about the randstad employer brand research – US country report.